NayMcE/Software_Engineering_Assignments2024/README.md

 <summary>Pushing to GitHub</summary>

 - Starting with checking the status I used the terminal to command git status:

 <img width="500px" src="AssignmentOne/Screenshots/git status.png">

 - Next step was to command git add .

 <img width="500px" src="AssignmentOne/Screenshots/using git add.png">

-- Checking that the files are correct I then used git commit -m "" to commit these file changes:
+- Checking that the files are correct I then used git commit -m "" to commit these file changes using a clear and meaningful message:

 <img width="500px" src="/AssignmentOne/Screenshots/git commit successful.png">

 - Next I used git push to push those changes to my remote GitHub:

 <img width="500px" src="AssignmentOne/Screenshots/push to main successful.png">
 </details>

 <details>
 <summary>Creating Branches</summary>

-- I created a branch called "feature" and added a file by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'".
+- I created a branch called "test-1" in a folder called "feature" by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'", then naming the file "feature/test-1".

 <img width="500px" src="/AssignmentOne/Screenshots/new branch created.png">
 </details>